Climate Governance

 Strategy

-• Based on the TCFD framework and best practices from leading companies, Inventec identifies climate risks and opportunities across its value chain through cross-departmental discussions and evaluations.
-The Company sets climate-related performance targets, action plans, and management mechanisms at the “mitigation” and “adaptation” levels.
-Inventec also regularly discloses its management outcomes every year.
+• Based on the international TCFD framework and the implementation experience of benchmark companies, Inventec, through its Sustainable Environment Team, conducts cross-department discussions and evaluations to identify climate risks and opportunities within its value chain.
+From both "mitigation" and "adaptation" perspectives, the Company formulates climate performance targets, action plans, and management mechanisms, and regularly discloses management outcomes every year.

 Risk Management

-• Under the Sustainability Committee, the Risk Management Team has been established to incorporate climate issues into the daily risk management mechanism.
-Utilizing the TCFD framework, the team identifies potential climate-related risks and opportunities under different scenarios.
-In response to the identified risks and opportunities, the team formulates relevant actions and, after approval, discloses these risks and actions externally and conducts monitoring on a regular basis.
+• Under the Sustainability Committee, a Risk Management Team has been established to incorporate climate issues into the risk management system.
+This team utilizes the TCFD framework to identify potential climate-related risks and opportunities that may arise under different scenarios.
+For each identified climate risks and opportunities, the dedicated team formulates corresponding response strategies, which are then publicly released after approval.
+The team also regularly monitors and evaluates the implementation status to ensure that climate issue management progresses in sync with the Company’s operations.

-• Inventec has followed four steps for identifying and managing risks with ongoing monitoring, namely 1) Identify Risks and Opportunities, 2) Assess Value Chain Impact, 3) Determine Materiality, and 4) Manage and Disclose.
+• Inventec has followed four steps to Identify and Manage Risks:1) Identify Risks and Opportunities, 2) Assess Value Chain Impact, 3) Determine Materiality, and 4) Manage and Disclose.

 Indicators and Targets